emilrueh/lua-genai/README.md

 ## Providers

+> ⚠️ This is a work in progress so any help is appreciated!

 - [OpenAI](https://platform.openai.com/docs/overview)

 - [Anthropic](https://docs.anthropic.com/en/home)

-> ⚠️ This is a work in progress so any help is appreciated!

 ## Features

-- Easily switch between AI chat model providers.
+- Easily switch between AI chat model providers
-- Pass in prompts and get replies without the provider complexity.
+- Pass in prompts and get replies without the provider complexity
-- Easily integrate new models and adjust settings.
+- Easily integrate new models and adjust settings
-- Work directly with the `src.ai` client for more granular control.
+- Work directly with the `src.ai` client for more granular control
 - Abstraction for structured response JSON output
 - Token usage tracking with cost calculation